Tilak Marapana: Legal career

 Marapana joined the Attorney General's Department as a Crown Counsel in 1968.
 In 1988 he was made a President's Counsel.
 In 1990 he was appointed Solicitor General and thereafter was promoted to Attorney General in 1992.
 He retired as Attorney General in 1995, following the change of the United National Party Government, reverting to the Unofficial Bar.

 Political career

 In 2000 he was appointed a Member of Parliament from the national list by the UNP.
 In 2001 he was made Minister of Defence.
 In 2002 he was made Minister of Transport, Highways, and Aviation in addition to the portfolio of Minister of Defence.
 In 2015, he was reappointed Member of Parliament from the national list and was appointed Cabinet Minister of Law and Order, Prison Reforms in September 2015.
 He resigned from the post in November 2015 after a speech he made in Parliament regarding the legal position of the Avant Garde controversy.
 In May 2017, following a cabinet reshuffle he was appointed Minister of Development Assignments.
-He was also appointed for the post of Minister of Foreign Affairs on August 15, 2017 after resignation of Ravi Karunanayake.
+He was also appointed for the post of Minister of Foreign Affairs on August 15, 2017 after the resignation of Ravi Karunanayake.